pudly/schmopera-hugo/content/articles/what-weve-learned-by-talking-with-108-opera-singers.md

 ---
-title: What we've learned by talking with 108 opera singers
+title: "What we&#039;ve learned by talking with 108 opera singers"
 ---

 Since we started Schmopera in late 2013, we have interviewed 108 singers.
 One hundred and eight!
 We're proud of that number, and we're by no means done.